 Google Home is now available in the UK, and we're loving recent additions to its feature set such as multiple user accounts and support for Spotify Free, Bluetooth audio and - coming soon - Reminders.

-However, it's possible that you've landed on this article because you're looking for news on Google Home Mini, the Echo Dot rival that will be announced at Google's special event on 4 October.
+However, it's possible that you've landed on this article because you're looking for news on Google Home Mini, the Echo Dot rival that were announced at Google's special event on 4 October.
 If this is the case, check out our Google Home Mini news.

 One of the features that has not yet made its way over from the US is completely free hands-free calls to any mobile number.
 By default it withholds your number, but you can add your phone number to the Assistant so it appears as you.